hoamle/hoamle.github.io/index.md

 I am currently the Data Science & AI Lead at [Pique.ai](//pique.ai/), working on recommender systems.

-In my free time, I used to teach Deep learning foundation bootcamps at [VietAI](//vietai.org), sometimes <a href="/art">draw</a>, and have beeng trying to allot time exploring the use of <a href="/portfolio#compart">AI technologies for creative works</a> over the years.
+In my free time, I used to teach Deep learning foundation bootcamps at [VietAI](//vietai.org), sometimes <a href="/art">draw</a>, and have been trying to allot time exploring the use of <a href="/portfolio#compart">AI technologies for creative works</a> over the years.

 I obtained MPhil in Computational Biology at <a href="//www.damtp.cam.ac.uk/">University of Cambridge</a>, and BSc in Maths & Finance at <a href="//www.exeter.ac.uk/">University of Exeter</a>.
 I then joined <a href="http://ds.soict.hust.edu.vn">Data Science Lab, Hanoi University of Science Technology</a>  as a Research Assistant, reading Statistical Machine Learning before moving to the industry.